-ADMINISTRATIVE ORDER April 19, 2021
+ADMINISTRATIVE ORDER June 3, 2021

 The World Health Organization has declared the COVID-19 outbreak to be a pandemic.
-Governor Gary Herbert declared a state of emergency.
+Governor Gary Herbert and Governor Spencer Cox declared a state of emergency.
 In light of the Governor's declaration, and to protect the public and all court participants, the Utah Judiciary continues to implement its Pandemic Response Plan.

 The Judiciary has monitored the Governor's declarations in deciding the risk phases for the courts, but the Judiciary must follow the phases of its Pandemic Response Plan, which are Red, Yellow, and Green.
 This is because the courts are in the unique position of having the authority to compel individuals to appear at the court, and before that occurs the courts must be confident the health risks are low.
-A court will be in the Red phase whenever the COVID-19 transmission is accelerating.
-A court may move to the Yellow phase when the rate of transmission in the county has been consistently decelerating or is stabilized at levels that would not overwhelm the Utah health care system.
-The Management Committee will begin creating standards for allowing courts to move to the Green phase, and whether moving to the Green phase will occur on a statewide basis or individual courts will be able to seek permission to move to the Green phase.
+Beginning June 7, 2021, all courts may operate in the Yellow phase if their risk response plan has been approved by the Management Committee.
+As courts move from the Red to Yellow or Green phases of operations, the districts and individual court locations will have flexibility in determining how best to resume in-court proceedings.
+Districts or individual court locations may continue to require hearings by remote transmission during these transitions.
+All districts and individual court locations must give priority to resuming in court proceedings that are not capable of being held remotely, such as jury trials.
+The Management Committee will begin creating standards for allowing courts to move to the Green phase and whether moving to the Green phase.

 To bring uniformity to the operation of the courts during the COVID-19 pandemic, the Chief Justice, on behalf of the Utah Judicial Council and Utah Supreme Court, issued a March 13, 2020 Administrative Order.
-The purpose of the March 13, 2020 Administrative Order was to identify mission-critical functions of the judiciary at each court level, ensure that the courts remain open to perform those functions, and to do so in a manner that promotes the health of the public and all court participants.
+The purpose of the March 13, 2020 Administrative Order was to identify missioncritical functions of the judiciary at each court level, ensure that the courts remain open to perform those functions, and to do so in a manner that promotes the health of the public and all court participants.

 Since the March 13, 2020 Administrative Order, the Chief Justice, on behalf of the Utah Judicial Council and Utah Supreme Court, has issued a series of updated administrative orders, each of which has entirely supplanted the preceding order.
+Except for the May 21, 2021 Administrative Order ending the mask mandate, today's Order entirely replaces all preceding administrative orders.
+This includes a rescission of the Amended Administrative Order dated March 25, 2020, which means the standards and requirements in rules 3-101(2) & (3), 3-104(3)(L), and 3-111(3)(C) of the Utah Rules of Judicial Administration are no longer suspended.

-Today's Order entirely replaces all preceding administrative orders.
-This Order provides directives the courts must follow during Red and Yellow phases.
+This Order provides directives the courts must follow during Red and Yellow phases of operation.